hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 :::tip

-We recommend using snap sync over fast sync because snap sync can be faster by several days.
+We recommend using snap sync over fast sync because snap sync can be faster than fast sync by several days (for mainnet).

 We recommend using snap sync with the [Bonsai](../../concepts/data-storage-formats.md#bonsai-tries) data storage format for the fastest sync and lowest storage requirements.